zjelev/Mini/README.md

 Library

 # ParadoxReader
-The "Paradox database native .NET reader" library developed by Petr Briza ported to .net7.0
+The "Paradox database native .NET reader" library developed by Petr Briza (Thank you Petr :)) ported to .net7.0